boguckicollection/kartoteka/README.md

 Use the **Porządkuj** button to open a window with actions against your Shoper store.
 The interface now lets you search products by name or card number, apply sorting options and view new orders.
-Each order item is matched with the generated `product_code` so you can quickly locate it in storage.
+Each order item is matched with the `warehouse_code` so you can quickly locate it in storage.
+Every card is assigned its own `warehouse_code` while the per-product `product_code` stays the same for duplicates.
 Make sure the Shoper credentials are set in `.env` before launching the application.

 ### Dashboard
 The welcome screen displays a small dashboard with store statistics fetched from